ellabastian/july_lycheebnb/README.md

 As a user,
 So that I can use MakersBnb,
+I would like to add a new space

+As a user,
+So that I can use MakersBnb,
 I would like to view a list of spaces

 As a user,